LucasMagnum/trackmywork/README.md

     $ trackmywork remove 3
     Do you want to remove the 3 task? [yn]

-    You successfully removed the task 3
+    The task 3 was removed with success.

 ### Options